UDBMDSCI - BSc Biomedical Science

 Career, employability and opportunities for continuing professional development

-Biomedical science is health care /research based science and its practical application.
+Model CVs, covering letters, graduation statements, job adverts, job descriptions and person specifications for use by Academic Tutors and students are provided within course and module VLE pages.
+A number of employer and alumni-led career events will be organised by the School and each Subject Group.
+Also process of personal development planning takes place throughout the course to help students to crystallise their aims, reflect on their progress and plan ahead in the context of employability and career goals.
+In addition there are formal arrangements for Practitioners and the Careers Service to contribute to the embedded Employability skills throughout the degree programme.
+Further careers input will also be provided for those electing for the Work Placement module.
+Biomedical science is health care /research-based science and its practical application.
 The course is designed to incorporate the study of life processes in relation to health and identifying disease and its causes, investigate and monitor pathological processes and treatment strategies.
 Subjects covered are broadly similar to the pre-clinical components of a medical degree, provide a focused experience of the structure, functioning and analysis of biological fluids, cells, tissues and the relationship of body systems in health, disease, and the environment.
 With the growing demand for biomedical expertise, our graduates will be embark on a career paths such as trainee Health Care Scientists/Biomedical Scientists, Clinical Scientist, Researcher and within other scientific laboratories.
 This degree is accredited by the IBMS (Institute of Biomedical Science).

 Professional Statutory and Regulatory Body (PSRB) accreditations & exemptions